itomath.com

 Find the general term, $u_n$, for the following sequences.

-*Write your answers in the form $an+b$ where $a,b$ are numbers.
+*Write your answers in the form $an+b$ where $a$ and $b$ are numbers.

 The $n^{th}$ Term of an Arithmetic Sequence